Ann Mactier, 100, championed children, nature, community

 “She believed if you were taught correctly, you could learn anything,” Moriarty said.

-Phoenix Academy, now located at 1110 N. 66th St., is a kindergarten-eighth grade school that helps struggling students get back on track and return to their regular school building.
+Phoenix Academy, now located at 1110 N. 66th St., is a kindergarten through eighth grade school that helps struggling students get back on track and return to their regular school building.
 It takes a fundamentals approach to education.

 Russell, a sophomore at Duchesne Academy, says that kind of approach was just what she needed when she was in second grade.